-The Lane Associate of Applied Science in Nursing Program prepares students to take the NCLEX-RN licensure exam to become a Registered Nurse (RN). or easily transfer to a Bachelor of Science in Nursing (BSN) program).
+The Associate of Applied Science in Nursing prepares you to take the NCLEX-RN licensure exam to become a Registered Nurse (RN). or easily transfer to a Bachelor of Science in Nursing (BSN) program).

 Not sure which is for you?
 Learn more about the types of degrees & certificates Lane has to offer

 - Integrative Practicum Program